 Meeting PCI DSS Goals with Okta

 Okta is a service provider for its customers who are in scope of PCI DSS requirements.
-The Okta Identity Cloud, including core IDaaS solutions like Single Sign-On (SSO), Lifecycle Management for provisioning, Multi-factor Authentication (MFA) as well as more recently released Advanced Server Access (ASA) and Okta Access Gateway (OAG), when implemented and configured correctly, can help Okta’s customers meet PCI DSS requirements.
+The Okta Identity Cloud, including core IDaaS solutions like Single Sign-On (SSO), Lifecycle Management for provisioning, Multi-factor Authentication (MFA) as well as Advanced Server Access (ASA) and Okta Access Gateway (OAG), when implemented and configured correctly, can help Okta’s customers meet PCI DSS requirements.
 Let’s look at features of these products and how they can help you achieve PCI DSS goals.

 Okta Identity Cloud (IDaaS)